emboldagency/wphaven-connect/readme.txt

 # A plugin that provides functionality to connect to WPHaven.

 == Changelog ==

+= 0.3.0 =
+* Get the first admin user registered if requested user is missing

 = 0.2.0 =
 * Fallback to another URLs assets by setting ASSET_URL constant in wp-config